MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting hides the welcome screen that is displayed on Windows 2000 Professional each time the user logs on.

 If you enable this policy setting, the welcome screen is hidden from the user logging on to a computer where this policy is applied.